 Guiding Principles

-WASH partners respect , the and the ‘do no harm’ approach, in their interventions.
+WASH partners respect Humanitarian Principles, the Core Humanitarian Standard and the ‘do no harm’ approach, in their interventions.

 WASH partners will actively participate in the sector and report through the 4W and other mutually agreed upon systems.

-WASH partners adhere to , where adaptation to local realities is required, as decided by the sector.
+WASH partners adhere to national WASH operational guidelines for WASH in emergencies, where adaptation to local realities is required, as decided by the sector.

 WASH partner interventions will address the ‘three prongs’ of WASH (Water, Sanitation, and Hygiene), either as an integrated program, or in collaboration with other partners.